Methodology & data

 - Pages affected: for cross-page findings, the list of pages where the pattern occurs

-- Impact: quantified reduction in pixels where measurable, or a short note for non-density findings
+- Impact: potential reduction in pixels where measurable, or a short note for non-density findings

 Iteration workflow

 Each finding lives in its own markdown file with structured frontmatter.
-To update a finding, edit the file and push to git; Cloudflare Pages rebuilds in ~30 seconds.
-The audit is intended to be a living document during the internal and client review cycles.
+The audit is intended to be a living document during the internal and client review cycles, edits and updates flow through as the discussion develops.